-AR involves the creation of an environment that integrates the existing surroundings with virtual elements.
+AR involves creating an environment that integrates existing surroundings with virtual elements.
 In a virtual reality environment, the system creates the complete ‘reality’ and only needs to know about the person’s relative movements and orientation.
 A basic VR system uses an inertial measurement unit (IMU) that can include an accelerometer, a gyroscope, and a magnetometer.
-An AR system needs to know where the person is, but it also needs to understand what the person is seeing, what the person is hearing, how the environment is changing, etc. As a result, AR uses more complex sensing, beginning with an IMU and adding time-of-flight sensors, heat mapping, structured light sensors, etc.
+An AR system needs to know where the person is, but it also needs to understand what the person is seeing, hearing, and how the environment is changing, among other things.
+As a result, AR uses more complex sensing, starting with an IMU and adding time-of-flight sensors, heat mapping, structured light sensors, and others.

 Both AR and VR are immersive environments, especially for VR, complete immersion is necessary for a good user experience.
-The potential for motion sickness is a challenge when developing AR/VR systems.
+Motion sickness is a potential challenge when developing AR/VR systems.
 AR/VR devices must capture user movements quickly and accurately to avoid motion sickness.
 The IMUs and other motion sensor technologies must be highly stable with very low latencies.
 IMUs used in AR/VR systems combine an accelerometer, a gyroscope, and a magnetometer to facilitate error correction and quickly produce accurate results, enabling the system to track head movement and position.

 ToF cameras combine a modulated IR light source with a charged coupled device (CCD) image sensor.
 They measure the phase delay (time of flight) of the reflected light to calculate the distance between the illuminated object and the camera.
-Thousands, or millions, of these measurements, combine into a ‘point cloud’ database that represents a three-dimensional image of the surrounding area.
-A more recently developed technology, VCSEL-based LiDAR can produce higher fidelity point clouds.
-In addition, VCSEL technology is used in smart glasses and other wearable devices to produce more compact and lower power displays and gesture recognition systems.
+Thousands, or millions, of these measurements combine into a ‘point cloud’ database that represents a three-dimensional image of the surrounding area.
+A more recently developed technology, VCSEL-based LiDAR, can produce higher fidelity point clouds.
+In addition, VCSEL technology is used in smart glasses and other wearable devices to produce more compact and lower-power displays, as well as gesture recognition systems.

 Structured light sensors project a defined pattern of light (IR or visible) onto the surroundings.
 The distortion of the patterned light is analyzed mathematically to triangulate the distance to various points in the surroundings: the camera pixel data (a type of primitive point cloud) is analyzed to calculate the difference between the projected pattern of light and the returned pattern, taking into account camera optics and other factors to determine the distances to various objects and surfaces in the surroundings.
 While a single structured light sensor can be used, more accurate results are realized when two structured light sensors are used and their outputs are combined.

-Additional sensors found in AR systems include directional microphones (which may be displaced in the future by bone-connection directional audio transducers), various biosensors such as thermal sensors, ambient light sensors, and forward and rear-facing video cameras.
-Plus, a wireless link is needed to download all of the sensor data and upload the video information for the real-time creation of an immersive and dynamic environment.
+Additional sensors found in AR systems include directional microphones (which may be replaced in the future by bone-conduction directional audio transducers), various biosensors such as thermal sensors and ambient light sensors, as well as forward- and rear-facing video cameras.
+Additionally, a wireless link is required to download all sensor data and upload video information for the real-time creation of an immersive and dynamic environment.

 Neurorehabilitation

-AR/VR technologies are being developed for a range of medical applications.
+AR/VR technologies are being developed for various medical applications.
 In one instance, a system for immersive neurorehabilitation exercises using virtual reality (INREX-VR) is being developed based on VR technologies.
 The INREX-VR system captures real-time user movements and evaluates joint mobility for both upper and lower limbs, recording training sessions and saving electromyography data.
-A virtual therapist demonstrates the exercises and the sessions can be configured and monitored using telemedicine connectivity.
+A virtual therapist demonstrates the exercises, and the sessions can be configured and monitored using telemedicine connectivity.

-The INREX-VR software was developed to use off-the-shelf VR hardware and is suited for use by patients suffering from a neurological disorder, therapists responsible for supervising the rehabilitation of patients, and trainees.
-The system can evaluate the emotional condition of the user through heart-rate monitoring and their level of stress using skin conductance.
-Facial recognition can also be implemented when the system is used with the VR headset.
+The INREX-VR software was developed to utilize off-the-shelf VR hardware and is suitable for use by patients with neurological disorders, therapists supervising patient rehabilitation, and trainees.
+The system can evaluate the user’s emotional condition through heart-rate monitoring and their level of stress using skin conductance.
+Facial recognition can also be implemented when the system is used with a virtual reality (VR) headset.

 Heating up future AR/VR

-Thermal haptics or thermal stimulation is another emerging area of AR/VR that will provide an enhanced level of immersion with AR/VR environments.
+Thermal haptics, also known as thermal stimulation, is another emerging area of AR/VR that will provide an enhanced level of immersion in AR/VR environments.
 Thermal haptics are expected to rely on thermoresistive heaters or Peltier devices, which control the temperature or a target area but are more power-hungry than polymer-based thermal sensors.
 On the plus side, active thermal haptics may have faster response times than the proposed polymer-based thermal sensors.
-With thermal haptics, users will be able to feel the temperature of a virtual object and have a more realistic interaction with their environment.
+With thermal haptics, users can feel the temperature of a virtual object and have a more realistic interaction with their environment.

 Thermoresistive heaters may have lower hysteresis than Peltier devices, but thermoresistive heaters only provide heating, while Peltier devices can provide both heating and cooling.
-A key factor in developing thermal haptics will be the need for user controls that enable the selection of a range of temperatures that provide stimulation without causing discomfort or burns.
+A key factor in developing thermal haptics will be the need for user controls that allow the selection of a range of temperatures, providing stimulation without causing discomfort or burns.
 New materials will be needed for wearable Peltier devices that are both flexible and lightweight.
 Materials development is a key activity to enable both thermal sensing and thermal haptics in future AR/VR systems.

 Ultrasound haptics